ejprice54321/ExercisesInC/reading_questions/thinkos.md

 ### Files and file systems

 1) What abstractions do file systems provide?
 Give an example of something that is logically true about files systems but not true of their implementations.

+File systems provide the abstraction that a file's name maps to its contents and that files are a sequence of bytes.
+Abstractly, file systems are byte-based, whereas the actual implementation of persistent storage is block-based.

 2) What information do you imagine is stored in an `OpenFileTableEntry`?

+?????????????????

 3) What are some of the ways operating systems deal with the relatively slow performance of persistent storage?

+Running other processes while waiting for a new block to be stored in memory, reading multiple blocks at once, prediciting future block reads and begin loading before requested, storing written files in memory and later writting to a disk which allows for file modification before block loading, and the os also keeps a copy of recently used blocks in memory allowing for faster use.

 4) Suppose your program writes a file and prints a message indicating that it is done writing.
 Then a power cut crashes your computer.
 After you restore power and reboot the computer, you find that the file you wrote is not there.
 What happened?

+The file was still in the stages of buffering.
+When a program write a file, the OS stores that in memory and writes it onto a block later.
+This is done for the sake of efficiency, but it is not great in this situation.

 5) Can you think of one advantage of a File Allocation Table over a UNIX inode?
 Or an advantage of a inode over a FAT?

+A FAT can find empty files to be written faster than a UNIX inode, but because the files are not held continuously they are slower.
+I used [this resource](http://web.cs.ucla.edu/classes/fall10/cs111/scribe/11a/)

 6) What is overhead?
 What is fragmentation?

+Overhead is the amount of space that the data structure allocator uses.
+Framentation is chunks of unused space.

 7) Why is the "everything is a file" principle a good idea?
 Why might it be a bad idea?

+It allows for abstraction in other systems which can make them easier to understand and work with because you don't have to understand the small details.
+It could be bad because it might not be true for everything and might cause certain errors.

 If you would like to learn more about file systems, a good next step is to learn about journaling file systems.
 Start with [this Wikipedia article](https://en.wikipedia.org/wiki/Journaling_file_system), then